ponylang/pony-tutorial/expressions/object-literals.md

 end
 ```

-The `lambda` keyword can be used to capture from lexical scope in the same way as object literals can assign from the lexical scope to a field.
+The `lambda` keyword can be used to capture from lexical scope in the same way that object literals can assign from the lexical scope to a field.
 This is done by adding a second parameter list after the arguments:

 ```pony
 class Foo